 What to do when it happens, replace this disk with another new one?
-HDD manufactures will be glad if you do that, because you may buy several every year.
-Actually, most of the low disk space of C drive can be solved except you use a very small disk such as 128GB.
-In this article, I’ll introduce how to free up disk space in Windows 7 to reuse disk space.
-In addition, you’d better expand C drive to larger size with free space in other volumes and I’ll show you the steps, too.
+HDD manufacturers will be glad if you do that, because you may buy several disks every year.
+In fact, most of low disk space issue of C drive can be solved except you use a very small disk.
+In this article, I'll introduce how to free up disk space in Windows 7 32/64 bit with native Disk Cleanup utility and other methods.
+In addition, you'd better expand C drive to larger size with free space in other volumes.

 Clear up disk space as fast as possible

 When the system C drive is filling up, your computer may not perform as well as before.
-Generally speaking, you’ll suffer from performance down.
+In general, you'll suffer from computer performance down.
 If C drive becomes almost full, your computer may stuck, reboot unexpectedly or even crash.
-It will be too late if the computer cannot boot because of no free disk space in C drive.
+It will be too late if the computer cannot boot because of no free disk space in system partition C drive.
 So try to free up space in Windows 7 as fast as possible.

-To reclaim/free up disk space in Windows 7, the first choice and easy way is using the built-in Disk Cleanup tool.
-Windows 7 Disk Cleanup can delete/clear up many types of unnecessary files fast and safely.
+To reclaim/free up disk space in Windows 7, the first choice and easy way is running the built-in Disk Cleanup tool.
+Windows 7 Disk Cleanup utility can remove most common types of unnecessary and junk files fast and safely.

-Steps to free up space with Windows 7 Disk Cleanup:
+Steps to free up disk space in Windows 7 with Disk Cleanup utility:

-Step 1: Right click C drive and click Properties:
+Step 1: Open File Explorer, right click C drive and click Properties:

 Step 2: Click Disk Cleanup

-Wait for Disk Cleanup to calculate how much space you’ll be able to clear up.
+Wait for Disk Cleanup to calculate how much space can be cleaned up safely.
 This process can last for a few seconds to a few minutes.
-In general, the more cluttered your disk, the longer it will take to scan.
+The time depends on your computer performance and the amount of junk files.

-Step 3: select the files you want to delete and click OK to proceed.
-Highlight each option you can see which files this category includes, and what exactly you will be deleting.
-(Make sure that you’ve clicked the check-boxes for each of the files that you want to clear up.)
+Step 3: Select the files that you want to delete and click OK to proceed.
+Highlight each option you'll see corresponding description.
+(Make sure that you've clicked the check-boxes for each type of files that you want to clear up.)

-Step 4: Clean up system files in the same window.
-Within a minute or two, the same Disk cleanup menu will appear with additional types of files to delete.
+Step 4: Repeat to clean up system files in the same window.
+Within one minute or two, the same Disk cleanup menu will appear with additional types of files to delete.

 - Service Pack Backup: Windows keeps old versions of files updated by service packs.
 Be aware that if you clear these files, you'll be unable to uninstall the service pack.

-- Temporary Windows installation: These are the installation files used by Windows setup and left over from the installation process, feel free to delete these files.
+- Temporary Windows installation: These installation files are used by Windows setup and left over from the installation process, feel free to delete these files.

-- Windows Updates: Windows retains a copy of each newly-installed Windows Update, deletes older versions of updates that you no longer need, Be prepared to restart your computer.
+- Windows Updates: Windows retains a copy of each newly-installed Windows Update, deletes older versions of updates that you no longer need.

 Step 5: To get more free space, you may switch to More Options tab, where you can clean up installed programs and System Restore points.

-Windows 7 Disk Cleanup is very useful to the computers that never freeing up disk space.
+This native Disk Cleanup utility is very useful to the computers that never free up space in Windows 7.

 If Windows 7 Disk Cleanup cannot free up enough disk space, there are additional options for you: